JahedNaghipoor/ml-devops-dida-task/README.md

 - Step 3: Run Docker Desktop in your local machine and choose created k3d cluster as the current cluster in `kubeconfig` (if you already setup multiple Kubernetes cluster in your local system).

 - Step 4: Run `sudo vi /private/etc/hosts` in mac or open `C:\Windows\System32\drivers\etc` as Admin mode in Windows and add the following command
   `127.0.0.1       dida-mlops.com`.
-This would let fast-api-dida.com to be opened in the browser.
+This would host fast-api in dida-mlops.com/8000 to be opened in the browser.
 This step is needed as K3d does not have Ingress Controller by default.
-We dont need to do this step, when we use Kubernetes cloud version like EKS in AWS where we can take advantage of Route53.
+We dont need to do this step, when we use Kubernetes cloud version like EKS in AWS where we can take advantage of Route53 and API Gateway.

-- Step 5: Install mlflow as Helm chart:
+- Step 5: Install mlflow as Helm chart anf forward the port to be opened in the browser:
    1. `helm repo add community-charts https://community-charts.github.io/helm-charts`
    2. `helm repo update`
    3. `helm install mlflow  community-charts/mlflow -n dida-mlops`
    4. `export POD_NAME=$(kubectl get pods -n dida-mlops -l "app.kubernetes.io/name=mlflow,app.kubernetes.io/instance=mlflow" -o jsonpath="{.items[0].metadata.name}")`
    5. `export CONTAINER_PORT=$(kubectl get pod -n dida-mlops $POD_NAME -o jsonpath="{.spec.containers[0].ports[0].containerPort}")`
-   6. `kubectl -n dida-mlops-test port-forward $POD_NAME 8080:$CONTAINER_PORT`
+   6. `kubectl -n dida-mlops port-forward $POD_NAME 8080:$CONTAINER_PORT`

 - Step 6: Run the following command to deploy necessary components for the application (deployment, service, ingress and hpa).